IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 States must review their legislation, policy and programmes periodically to ensure they do not violate men's right to equality and non-discrimination.

-Additionally, State should take into account the effct of supposedly gender-nutral laws and poicy to ensure they do not
+Additionally, State should take into account the effect of supposedly gender-neutral laws and policy to ensure they do not have the effect of disadvantaging or discriminating against men and boys.

 > These steps include ... the **adjustment of domestic legislation** so as to give effect to the undertakings set forth in the Covenant.[^37]